Composite Classical and Quantum Channel Discrimination: Composite Channel Discrimination

 where we however cannot say whether $\min$ and $\max$ can be exchanged. \end{theorem}

 \begin{proof} This proof is very much inspired by the results for composite state discrimination from~\cite[Theroem 1.1]{berta_composite_2021} and~\cite[Theorem 16]{brandao_adversarial_2020}. \paragraph{Achievability} For the achievability part, let $\varepsilon \in (0,1)$, fix an integer $k$, and let $\nu_k \in \DM[RA^k]$ be an input state, where $R$ is isomorphic to $A^k$.
-Additionally, let $\M_k$ be a POVM measurement on $R B^k$ (where we interpret $\M_k$ as a quantum-classical channel that maps to the probability distribution of measurement outcomes, as specified in \autoref{sec:povms}).
+Additionally, let $\M_k$ be a POVM measurement on $R B^k$ (where we interpret $\M_k$ as a quantum-classical channel that maps to the probability distribution of measurement outcomes).
 Define the two sets of classical probability distributions $P \coloneqq \Set{\M_k(\E_k(\nu_k))|\E_k \in \S_k}$ and $Q \coloneqq \Set{\M_k(\F_k(\nu_k)) |\F_k \in \T_k}$.
 The operational procedure is now to take an unknown channel from either $\S_{nk}$ or $\T_{nk}$, feed it with the input state $\nu_k^{\otimes n}$ and apply the measurement $\M_k^{\otimes n}$ to the outcome.
-Crucially, due to the assumed structure of the $(\S_n)_n$ and $(\T_n)_n$ (as specified in \autoref{def:composite_channel_hypothesis}, and written out more explicitly in \autoref{lem:partial_measurement_conditioning}), the measurement result of each of the individual $n$ POVM measurements will be distributed according to a $p \in P$ or $q \in Q$, also when conditioned on the outcomes of all the other $n-1$ POVM measurements.
+Crucially, due to the assumed structure of the $(\S_n)_n$ and $(\T_n)_n$ (as specified in \autoref{def:composite_channel_hypothesis}), the measurement result of each of the individual $n$ POVM measurements will be distributed according to a $p \in P$ or $q \in Q$.
 Hence, the overall structure of classical outcomes can be seen as an instance of adversarial hypothesis testing with a particular adversary\footnote{In fact, this problem can also be seen to be at most as hard as a composite hypothesis testing task in the arbitrarily varying case, and a similar statement as \autoref{thm:adversarial} for this composite arbitrarily varying task would be sufficient for our purposes.}.
 For this classical problem, by \autoref{thm:adversarial}, the exponent

 is asymptotically achievable as $n \to \infty$, which just means that

 where dividing by $k$ yields:

 Now, to obtain a procedure for discriminating $m$ channels where $m$ is not a multiple of $k$, we can just ignore at most $k-1$ channels so that we are left with a multiple of $k$ channels and then do the above.
 This yields a strategy to distinguish $\S_m$ and $\T_m$ for any $m$ and asymptotically the $k-1$ discarded channels do not matter, so we get: